 - Transitional cell carcinoma – It affects cells of transitional epithelium found in the lining of bladder, ureters and certain parts of the kidney.

 These cancer cells develop in the bones and soft tissues such as fat tissues, cartilages, blood vessels, lymph and other supporting tissues of tendons and ligaments.

-Leukaemia is completely different from other cancer.
+Leukaemia is completely different from other types of cancer.
 It is caused by the uncontrolled production of white blood cells (Lymphoid cells and myeloid cells).
-These abnormal white blood cells damage the tissues of bone marrow and crowd the normal blood cells.
+These abnormal white blood cells damage the tissues of the bone marrow and crowd the normal blood cells.
 These abnormal white blood cells continue to divide and damage the complete normal blood cells.
-As a result, the Leukemia patient fails to provide adequate red blood cells to supply oxygen, adequate normal white blood cells to fight infection and adequate platelets for blood coagulation.
+As a result, the Leukemia patient fails to provide adequate red blood cells to supply oxygen, adequate normal white blood cells to fight infections and adequate platelets for blood coagulation.